lmilne360/OldBlog/_posts/2017-05-01-current_time_killer_im_excited_about.markdown

 Fifth.
 Elon Musk just teased about a self-driving TRUCK (Think Optimus prime) at a ted event and talked about new underground tunnel system for more efficient commutes.

+Sixth.
+Designcourse has a free Angular 4 course